makersacademy/rps-challenge/README.md

 * I started to include some more CSS in my project, but definitely I would have worked on styling it better if I had more time.
 Also using a layout for the views could have been great.

-* Killing global variables, though I am aware that they are very dangerous, I am reassured all the parameters/sessions will be stored in databases next week :)
+* Killing global variables, though I am aware that they are very dangerous, I am reassured all data will be stored in databases next week :)

 * Refactoring the game logic for weapon options into a hash, in order to get rid of so many branches in the if expression within the *declare_winner* method for the Game class.
 I had the feeling this was not really practical and could be improved.
 This could have been something like this, e.g.:
 ```{ 'Lizard': ['Spock', 'Paper'] }``` and... ```if param from player 2 == elem in Array```, then we know the ```hash key (param from player 1)``` wins.